Bullbar

-A bullbar or push bumper (also kangaroo bar, roo bar, winch bar or nudge bar in Australia, livestock stop or kangaroo device in Russia, and push bar, ram bar, brush guard, grille guard, moose bumper, cactus pusher, rammer, PIT bar, PIT bumper, or cattle pusher in the United States and Canada) is a device installed on the front of a vehicle to protect its front from collisions, whether an accidental collision with a large animal in rural roads, or an intentional collision by police with another vehicle.
+A bullbar or push bumper (Note: also known as a kangaroo bar, roo bar, winch bar, nudge bar, livestock stop, kangaroo device, push bar, ram bar, brush guard, grille guard, moose bumper, cactus pusher, rammer, PIT bar, PIT bumper, or cattle pusher) is a device installed on the front of a vehicle to protect its front from collisions, whether an accidental collision with a large animal in rural roads, or an intentional collision by police with another vehicle.
 They vary considerably in size and form, and are normally composed of welded steel or aluminium tubing, or, more recently, moulded polycarbonate and polyethylene materials.
 The "bull" in the name refers to cattle, which in rural areas sometimes roam onto rural roads and highways.

 Safety and legality

 Studies have shown that using bull bars increases the risk of death and serious injury to pedestrians.
 This is because the bull bar is rigid, and so transmits all the force to the pedestrian, unlike a bumper which resists some force and crumples.
 Due to the number of deaths and injuries caused by the rigid fronts of cars, often with metal bullbars (2,000 deaths and 18,000 serious accidents per year in Europe, according to official studies in the UK), the sale of new metal bullbars which did not comply with a European Union Directive was banned in the European Union.
 However, in the United Kingdom the sale and refitting of second-hand bars manufactured before 2007 or the use of pre-2007 bars already fitted is permitted as per the current MOT guidelines: "It is not illegal for vehicles to be fitted with bull bars, although the Department would not recommend their fitment unless it has been shown, through compliance with specified safety standards, that they do not pose an additional risk of injury to pedestrians or other vulnerable road users.
 There are no plans for legislation to require bull bars that are already fitted to be removed."